Sam-Varghese/Notes/Networking/Networking_Notes.md

 * A worm is **  self replicating program which eats up the entire disk space or memory**.
 * A worm keeps on creating its copies until all the disk space or memory is free.
+* Consumes bandwidth and slow down the network.